bernard-xl/whats-up/README.md

 These flaws are not fixed currently because I believe they are not the main points of assessment.
 I need to deliver the application as soon as possible.

+### Testing
+96% classes / 77% of methods / 84% of lines are covered with unit tests and integration tests.

 [0]: https://bernard-xl-whatsup.herokuapp.com/